MicrosoftDocs/well-architected/well-architected/what-is-well-architected-framework.md

 Each architectural decision entails a series of considerations.
 These **tradeoffs** represent recognized and accepted compromises that balance the various aspects of the framework.
 Tradeoffs are noted with this icon :::image type="icon" source="./_images/trade-off.svg"::: and risks are noted with this icon :::image type="icon" source="./_images/risk.svg":::.

-> For more information, see [About the Well-Architected Framework pillars](./pillars.md).
+For more information, see [About the Well-Architected Framework pillars](./pillars.md).

 ### Workload

 The workload layer represents how the pillars apply to a specific class of workload.
 During the initial design phase, workload architecture is segmented based on utility, and each segment represents the prioritized or design areas.
 These design areas are specific to the workload class and serve as focal points for optimization.
 The Well-Architected Framework includes several workloads.
 Find one that closely matches your business requirements.

 Begin with **Get started** to understand the solution context.
 As a refresher, read the **Design principles** to understand how the workload adopts the pillar guidance.
 Then, dive deep into **Design areas** that focus on the technical decision points with recommendations that follow.
-Workload guidance also includes an Assessment that helps you evaluate your readiness in production.
+Workload guidance also includes an assessment that helps you evaluate your readiness in production.

-> For more information, see [About the Well-Architected Framework workloads](./workloads.md).
+For more information, see [About the Well-Architected Framework workloads](./workloads.md).

 ### Service guides

 Service guides are instrumental in decision-making related to the individual Azure components that reside within the workload.
 They offer the core features and capabilities of each service that are necessary to attain a well-architected state.
 It's important to note that these guides aren't configuration guides.
 Also, they aren't a compiled list of all features and capabilities.
 The intent is to highlight the utility of the features through Well-Architected pillar perspectives.

-> For more information, see [the available guides](./service-guides/index.yml).
+For more information, see [the available guides](./service-guides/index.yml).

 ### Assessment

 Microsoft Azure Well-Architected Review is offered at no charge.
 It's a collection of questionnaires tied to the pillar checklists to evaluate your design choices.
 Track your score through iterative runs to identify possible areas for enhancement.

-> For more information, see [Azure Well-Architected Review tool](/assessments/?id=azure-architecture-review&mode=pre-assessment).
+For more information, see [Azure Well-Architected Review tool](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 ## Related links